Propagation of chaos for interacting particles subject to environmental noise: Appendix

 This identity may look at first sight completely general but it requires appropriate assumptions of continuity in $x$ and integrability.
-Just in order that all objects are well defined, we need:
+Just in order that all objects are well defined, we need: \begin{longlist}[(iii)] \item[(i)] $f:\Omega\rightarrow C ( \mathbb{R}^{d} ) $ measurable,